vmihalko/ksh/src/cmd/INIT/README-mamake.md

    No attributes should be given for this use of `prev`, because the attributes of the referenced rule are used.
    Superfluous attributes are an error if the `MAMAKE_STRICT` variable has been set, otherwise they are ignored.

+2. If *rule* is not a previously defined rule, the following applies.
+   If the `MAMAKE_STRICT` variable is not set, `prev` creates an empty dummy *rule* and ignores the *attribute*s; this is for backward compatibility.
+   If the `MAMAKE_STRICT` variable is set,
-2. If *rule* is not a previously defined rule, `prev` creates a dependency on a prerequisite named by *rule* in a manner equivalent to an empty `make`...`done` block.
-Any *attribute*s named are applied to it.
+   `prev` creates a rule that declares a dependency on a prerequisite file named by *rule* in a manner equivalent to an empty `make`...`done` block, with any *attribute*s given applied to the new rule, and a nonexistent prerequisite is an error unless a `virtual` or `dontcare` attribute is given.
-   Unless the `virtual` attribute is given, *rule* names a file whose timestamp is checked in the file sysstem.
-   If neither the `virtual` nor the `dontcare` attribute is given, then if the file is not found, then an error is thrown if the `MAMAKE_STRICT` variable has been set, a warning otherwise.

 ### MAM variables ###